duplocloud/terraform-provider-duplocloud/README-release-process.md

 ## Quick List of Steps

-There are four steps, one of them is done automatically.
+There are four manual steps, one automatic step.

   - Run: `scripts/release.sh start`
   - Run: `scripts/release.sh finish`
-  - Automatically Done: publishing to github and hashicorp
+  - Automatically Done: testing, building, archiving, publishing draft release.
   - Run: `scripts/release.sh next MY.NEXT.VERSION`
+  - From Github UI:  Go to the release, and change from a draft to a published releasee.

 ## Detailed List of Steps